 Over time, hair can regrow and then fall out afterward.
 You might need a hair transplant in this case.
 If you have lost most of your hair and you want to restore its growth, you may want to consider visiting the global hair transplant capital of the world, Turkey.
 Did you know that surgeries can cost less than half in Bosphorus, if compared to prices in the U.S or U.K?
-Simply look up hair transplant turkey on the internet, and thank us later!
+Simply look up hair transplant turkey, or hair transplant usa on the internet, and thank us later!

 Dealing With Stress-Induced Hair Loss